 Although classified as a midsize crossover by Toyota, the Venza isn't much bigger than the RAV4, sharing the same wheelbase and width, while being lower.
 The Venza is a couple of inches longer, though, with a length of 186.6 inches, though that's mostly because of the front- and rear-end designs.
 It is 73 inches wide, has a wheelbase of 105.9 inches, and a height of 65.9 inches including the antenna.
 The Venza has a maximum ground clearance of 7.8 inches.
 With a starting curb weight of 3,847 pounds, the Venza is 92 lbs heavier than the lightest RAV4 Hybrid.
 The range-topping Venza Limited weighs in at 3,913 lbs.

-The Venza can be had in a choice of seven colors in what is a mostly conservative color palette.
+The Venza can be had in a choice of seven exterior colors in what is a mostly conservative color palette.
 These include Coastal Gray Metallic, Titanium Glow, and Blueprint.
 Added-cost shades are Blizzard Pearl, Celestial Black (not available on the LE), and the more vibrant Ruby Flare Pearl.
 Black can also be chosen at no extra cost, but it isn't compatible with the Limited trim.
-Our tester wore Ruby Flare Pearl, which is by far the most eye-catching color available.
+Our tester wore Ruby Flare Pearl, a hue often used in photos and promotional images for its eye-catching qualities.

 The combination of the Venza's 2.5-liter four-cylinder engine and three electric motors generates a combined 219 horsepower, exactly the same output as the RAV4 Hybrid.
 On its own, the four-pot makes 176 hp and 163 lb-ft of torque, obviously tuned for efficiency rather than outright power.
 Electric power is rated at 118 hp/149 lb-ft in front and 54 hp/89 lb-ft at the back.
 Power is transferred to all four wheels via the standard on-demand all-wheel-drive system.
-Although Toyota does not quote performance figures, the RAV4 Hybrid has been shown to hit 60 mph in around 7.5 seconds, so we estimate that the slightly heavier Venza should be able to do the same in just under eight seconds.
+Although Toyota does not quote performance figures, the RAV4 Hybrid has been shown to go from 0 to 60 mph in around 7.5 seconds, so we estimate that the slightly heavier Venza should take a little longer to hit the mark and get up to top speed.

 The Venza is only available with one powertrain.
 The hybrid combines three electric motors with a 2.5-liter four-cylinder DOHC engine to produce a combined 219 hp, with the gas engine making 176 hp and 163 lb-ft on its own.
 Electric motor output is rated at 118 hp/149 lb-ft in front and 54 hp/89 lb-ft at the back.
 Toyota says that the lithium-ion battery, which is installed below the rear seats, is a more efficient design than the nickel-metal hydride battery used in some previous hybrids.
 An electronically controlled continuously variable transmission (eCVT) is used and features a sequential shift mode.
 It all combines to provide the Venza with reasonable responsiveness and power off the line and around town.
 An EV driving mode is available for driving on electric power alone for short distances at low speeds.